 Michele took a basic chocolate pie filling (one I recognized from my own grandmother’s collection) and perfected the amount of egg yolks, cornstarch and chocolate to make the perfect balance of smoothness, sturdiness and chocolate flavor (though I did add a little chocolate extract since I’m putting it in everything these days).
 Also, the pie slices beautifully, which is important when you’re trying to make a great presentation at Thanksgiving or just about any other event where you need to impress people.

-Filling: The change I made to the filling was to add about 3/4 teaspoon of chocolate extract.
+Filling The change I made to the filling was to add about 3/4 teaspoon of chocolate extract.
 You could definitely taste it in the pie, so make sure to use a good chocolate extract.
 The only one I’ve tried is Nielsen Massey’s and I’d say it’s good.
 Also, I added both extracts after taking the pie filling off the heat.
 I noticed in Michele’s recipe it’s added as the filling is being cooked, but I am in the habit of adding it last because I’m always worried it will burn off.

-Topping: I whipped 2 cups of heavy cream and added 1/4 cup powdered sugar and 1 teaspoon of vanilla then piped it on with a large French star tip.
+Topping If you want less whipped cream, use only 1 cup cream and 2 tablespoons sugar.
+I like more cream so I whipped 2 cups of heavy cream and added 1/4 cup powdered sugar and 1 teaspoon of vanilla then piped it on with a large French star tip.
 You could spread it on or just pipe big dots of it out of a zipper bag with a hole cut out of the corner.
 For the chocolate shavings, I stole some Hershey bars from Fuzz’s Halloween candy stash and shaved off bits with a peeler.